mwang840/IShowSpeed/README.md

 -Github set up (needed to clone the repository and access IShowSpeed)

--Edit the existing config.env file and place your discords bot token here TOKEN = token name goes here
+-Edit the existing config.env file and the config-example.json (which you can place your discord server token here) and place your discords bot token here TOKEN = token name goes here

 <h1>Running IShowSpeed</h1>
 -Clone this repository on your pc and edit the config.env for the bot token that you are going to make